 by Katie Hemmeter

-Your video production is in the planning stage and it seems like a great deal of time and effort have gone into creating just one video for your organization.
-The question, “Is this required of every video we produce?” might be crossing your mind.
+Your video production is in the planning stage, and it seems like a great deal of time and effort have gone into creating just one video for your organization.
+The question: “Is this required of every video we produce?”
 The answer might actually be no, but the solution requires a little legwork on the front end.
 We’ve learned that pre-production is everything, and if planned ahead of time, repurposing footage can go a long way.
-Done right, one session of capturing footage could be a multi-purpose resource.
-Meaning, an extra 1-2 hours of filming may provide you with enough video assets to create 1-2 more videos in the future.
+Done right, one session of capturing footage could be a multi-purpose resource, meaning that an extra 1-2 hours of filming may provide you with enough video assets to create 1-2 more videos in the future.